Husnu Al Suood: Teaching

 1996- 1998, Suood taught contract law and constitutional law at College of Islamic Studies, Maldives.

 2000 to 2001, Suood taught the Maldivian legal system at Faculty of Shari’ah and Law, Maldives National University.

 2007 – 2009, Suood taught company law and land law at Faculty of Shari’ah and Law, Maldives National University.

 Suood was appointed as the Dean of Faculty of Law at Villa College, Maldives in July 2013.
 In February 2016, Suood resigned from Villa College to reorganize the Maldives Law Institute he founded in 2010.

-In 2010, Suood co-founded the Maldives Law Institute with Mr. Mohamed Shahdy Anwar.
+In 2010, Suood co-founded the Maldives Law Institute with Mohamed Shahdy Anwar.
 Maldives Law Institute was established with the vision of further developing the Maldivian legal system by helping to improve and strengthen by legal research, publication of research journals and conducting continuing legal education programs for legal practitioners, judges, legal academics and law enforcement officers.
 Maldives Law Institute continues to publish the Maldives Law Review which is a peer review law quarterly journal and is also the first of its kind in the Maldives.